 3. Behavioral Issues

 Some aquarists confirm that platyfish chase goldfish around the aquarium.
-Although platies are calm and less aggressive, they can become harsh to other fish.
-However, it’s unlikely that they’ll invade other fish.
+Although calm and less aggressive, platies can become harsh to other fish.
+However, it’s unlikely that they’ll attack other fish.

 Similarly, goldfish may unwillingly eat young platyfish due to differences in size.
 Also, juvenile platyfish can be eaten by their type when kept together with adults.